ctkstl/earth_science/resources.md

         *   Feedback Loops
 14. Earth, Moon, and Sun
     1. The Sky from Earth
+        *   Book says we can see: The Moon, Planets, Meteors and Comets, and Stars in the night sky...important omissions: man-made satellites, and **Galaxies**
     2. Earth in Space
+        *   Seasons demo
     3. Gravity and Motion
         *   [What is an orbit?](https://ctkstl.github.io/earth_science/pages/What-is-an-Orbit.html)
+        *   Why aren't black-holes dangerous?
+They're just gravity...you're no more likely to fall into one than you are to fall into the sun.
+        *   Video of astronaut dropping a hammer and a feather on the moon.
     4. Phases and Eclipses
+        *   Solar eclips pictures, from space station.
+        *   Lunar eclipse pictures, include time laps showing the earth's shadown zone
+        *   Why isn't there a solar/lunar eclipse every month....inclination of the moon's orbit.
+        *   Same side of the moon always faces the earth, but it [wobbles](https://en.wikipedia.org/wiki/Orbit_of_the_Moon#/media/File:Lunar_libration_with_phase2.gif)
     5. Tides
     6. Earth’s Moon
         *   [Picture of the Moon passing in front of the earth](http://apod.nasa.gov/apod/ap150807.html) and the [Video](https://www.youtube.com/watch?v=DMdhQsHbWTs)
+        *   Pictues and videos from the surface...jumping, driving the rover, etc
 15. The Solar System
     1. Models of the Solar System
     2. Introducing the Solar System
         *    [Distances between the planet](https://ctkstl.github.io/earth_science/pages/Relative-Planet-distances.html)
         *    [Which Planets Sound Good to Live On?](https://ctkstl.github.io/earth_science/pages/Planets-To-Live-On.html)
+        *    pictures of the planets
     3. The Sun
         *    [Cool video showing sunspots rotating around the sun](http://apod.nasa.gov/apod/ap150629.html)
         *    [The color of light coming out of the sun](http://apod.nasa.gov/apod/ap150628.html)
+        *    size of solar flares
+        *    [Visualizing how many earths could fit into the sun.
+If each small blue ball represents the earth, the large clear-plastic ball is the size the sun would be.](http://i.imgur.com/U5tdA1e.jpg)
         4. The Inner Planets
         *    How big is the earth...roughly the same size as venus...how big is that?
 [See it passing in front of the sun.](http://www.nasa.gov/feature/goddard/scientists-study-venus-atmosphere-through-transit)
-        *    [Visualizing how many earths could fit into the sun.
-If each small blue ball represents the earth, the large clear-plastic ball is the size the sun would be.](http://i.imgur.com/U5tdA1e.jpg)
     5. The Outer Planets
     6. Small Solar System Objects
         *    [The "Not Planets"](http://www.planetary.org/blogs/emily-lakdawalla/2015/07141338-the-not-planets.html)